Thursday, November 21, 2024

-Bi Gan's 'Long Day's Journey Into Night' Is A Landmark Effort [Cannes]
+Bi Gan’s ‘Long Day’s Journey Into Night’ Is A Masterfully Mysterious Effort & Maybe The Best At Cannes [Review]

 It’s remarkable and perplexing that a landmark work such as director Bi Gan‘s latest film, “Long Day’s Journey into Night,” is not part of this year’s official competition at the Cannes Film Festival.
 The mezmerizing, mysterious film, an indisputably great one, is coming off the heels of the equally otherworldly 2014 film “Kaili Blues,” but this sophomore effort is a game-changer of the highest order.